 Looking for answers about commercial real estate in Alabama?
 Below are common questions about leasing, buying, selling, investing, and managing office, retail, and industrial properties.
 If you don’t see your question, the Right Space team is here to help.
+You can also review our Commercial Real Estate Terms Guide for definitions of common industry terminology used in leases and property transactions.

 Commercial real estate (CRE) refers to properties used for business purposes, including office buildings, retail centers, industrial warehouses, medical offices, and land for development.

 Commercial real estate is used for business operations and income generation, while residential real estate is used for housing.
-Commercial transactions are typically more complex, involve longer lease terms, and rely on income-based valuation methods
+Commercial transactions are typically more complex, involve longer lease terms, and rely on income-based valuation methods.

 Commercial property is typically valued based on income potential using methods such as: